End Of Life

 (Juvenile Picture Books - Ej Ras)

 Dying is hard work, for the old and especially the young.
 Many people help when a person dies, including medical staff, clergy, friends, and family members.
-This book does not include religious content.
 Recommended for ages 6–9.

 Samantha Jane's Missing Smile: A Story About Coping with the Loss of a Parent